Dauphin25/Library/README.md

 ### Book Page

 The book page displays a list of all the books available in the shop.
 Each book is displayed as a list item with the book information on the left and the cover on the right.
 The book page also includes a pagination feature for easy navigation through the list of books.
+Each book has a cover type attribute.
+This attribute can be used to filter the books on the book page.

+### Book Filters

+The book page includes a filter form.
+Users can filter books by cover type, author's name, maximum price.
+The filter is applied across all pages of the book list.

 ### Author Page